thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

+- [ ] IN PROGRESS - use a .cpp class to improve RGB pointcloud filtering and file management, see `filter_dataset.cpp`

 - [ ] IN PROGRESS - use a .cpp class to improve the implementation of seam_detection.cpp, clean up the code in general, it is overbloated! - see devel